Cheap one-way & return flights to Tokyo from London

 - Taking off from London Gatwick Airport you can reach Tokyo in just 19 hours.
 Air China offers the cheapest flights, and they have a stopover in Beijing.

-Are there any direct flights to Tokyo from the UK?
+Are there any direct flights to Tokyo from London?

 Every international airline aspires to land its aeroplanes with both London and Tokyo, which is why there are numerous airlines connecting Tokyo with the United Kingdom.
 The cheapest of them all is Air China and Philippine Airlines.
 Other airlines like British Airways, Brussels Airlines, KLM and Lufthansa are also available to transfer passengers from the UK to Tokyo, but they are a bit more expensive.
 Turkish Airlines can be at times affordable, depending on the season.